Information For Head and Neck Cancer Patients

 - area at the back of the nose and mouth (nasopharynx)

-Each Trust has a team of doctors, nurses, allied health professionals, admin, and managerial staff are all dedicated to look after you from diagnosis, through to treatment and long term after-care after treatment for head and neck cancer.
+Each hospital has a team of doctors, nurses, allied health professionals (dieticians, speech and language therapists), admin and managerial staff, all dedicated to looking after patients from diagnosis, through to treatment and long term after-care.